^

 The interaction of these factors, progressively increasing, can lead to the development of myocardial infarction or death.

-In acute coronary syndrome without ST segment elevation, a non-occlusive “white” thrombus is formed, consisting mainly of platelets.
-A "white" thrombus can be a source of microemboli in smaller myocardial vessels with the formation of small foci of necrosis ("microinfarction").
-In acute coronary syndrome with ST-segment elevation, an occlusive “red” thrombus is formed from the “white” thrombus, which consists mainly of fibrin.
+In acute coronary syndrome without ST-segment elevation, a non-occlusive "white" thrombus is formed, consisting mainly of platelets.
+The "white" thrombus can be a source of microembolism into smaller myocardial vessels with the formation of small foci of necrosis ("microinfarctions").
+In acute coronary syndrome with ST-segment elevation, an occlusive "red" thrombus is formed from the "white" thrombus, which consists mainly of fibrin.
 As a result of thrombotic occlusion of the coronary artery, transmural myocardial infarction develops.

-Unstable angina and myocardial infarction without ST elevation are very similar in nature.
-The main difference is that the degree and duration of ischemia in myocardial infarction without ST-segment elevation are sufficient for the development of cardiac muscle necrosis.
+Unstable angina and non-ST-segment elevation myocardial infarction are very similar in nature.
+The main difference is that the degree and duration of ischemia in non-ST-segment elevation myocardial infarction are sufficient to cause myocardial necrosis.

-As a rule, in myocardial infarction without ST segment elevation, there is a non-occlusive coronary artery thrombosis with the development of necrosis caused by embolism of small myocardial vessels by coronary thrombus particles and material from a ruptured atherosclerotic plaque.
+As a rule, in myocardial infarction without ST segment elevation, there is non-occlusive thrombosis of the coronary artery with the development of necrosis caused by embolism of small myocardial vessels by particles of the coronary thrombus and material from the ruptured atherosclerotic plaque.

-Patients with acute coronary syndrome without ST elevations with elevated levels of cardiac troponins (that is, patients with myocardial infarction without ST elevations) have a worse prognosis (higher risk of complications) and need more active methods of treatment and observation.
+Patients with non-ST-elevation acute coronary syndrome with elevated cardiac troponin levels (i.e., patients with non-ST-elevation myocardial infarction) have a worse prognosis (higher risk of complications) and require more aggressive treatment and monitoring.

-The electrocardiographic pattern is characterized by signs of acute myocardial ischemia without ST segment elevations.
-As a rule, it is a transient or persistent depression of the ST segment, inversion, smoothness or pseudonormalization of the teeth of T. The T tooth on the electrocardiogram is extremely rare.
+The electrocardiographic picture is characterized by signs of acute myocardial ischemia without ST segment elevations.
+As a rule, this is a transient or persistent depression of the ST segment, inversion, smoothing or pseudo-normalization of the T waves.
+The T wave on the electrocardiogram appears extremely rarely.
 In some cases, the electrocardiogram may remain normal.

-The main symptom that allows to differentiate myocardial infarction without elevating the ST segment from unstable angina pectoris is an increase in the levels of myocardial necrosis markers in the blood.
+The main sign that allows differentiating myocardial infarction without ST segment elevation from unstable angina is an increase in the levels of myocardial necrosis markers in the blood.

-The diagnosis of myocardial infarction with ST-segment elevation "set" patients with:
+The diagnosis of myocardial infarction with ST segment elevation is made in patients with:

-• or a blockade of the left leg of the His bundle on the electrocardiogram that first arose or presumably first appeared (within 6 hours after the onset of an attack);
+• or a newly developed or presumably newly developed left bundle branch block on the electrocardiogram (within 6 hours after the onset of the attack);

-• increased levels of biomarkers of myocardial necrosis (positive troponin test).
+• increased levels of myocardial necrosis biomarkers (positive troponin test).

-The most significant signs at the time of diagnosis: persistent ST segment elevation (at least 20 minutes) and increased levels of biomarkers of myocardial necrosis.
-Such a clinical picture, data from electrocardiographic and laboratory studies indicate that the patient has acute full thrombotic coronary artery occlusion.
-Most often, when the disease begins as a myocardial infarction with an elevation of the ST segment, then a Q wave is formed.
+The most significant signs when making a diagnosis are: persistent ST segment elevation (at least 20 minutes) and increased levels of myocardial necrosis biomarkers.
+Such a clinical picture, electrocardiographic and laboratory data indicate that the patient has acute complete thrombotic occlusion of the coronary artery.
+Most often, when the disease begins as a myocardial infarction with ST segment elevation, a Q wave is subsequently formed.

-Depending on the electrocardiographic pattern and the results of instrumental methods of examination, myocardial infarction can be large-focal, small-focal, Q-forming myocardial infarction and non-Q-forming myocardial infarction.
+Depending on the electrocardiographic picture and the results of instrumental examination methods, myocardial infarction can be large-focal, small-focal, Q-wave myocardial infarction and non-Q-wave myocardial infarction.

 Diagnosis of acute coronary syndrome

-The diagnosis of acute coronary syndrome is made when there is still insufficient information for a final judgment on the presence or absence of foci of necrosis in the myocardium.
-This is a working and legitimate diagnosis in the first hours and days of the onset of the disease.
+The diagnosis of acute coronary syndrome is made when there is not yet enough information for a final judgment on the presence or absence of foci of necrosis in the myocardium.
+This is a working and legitimate diagnosis in the first hours and days from the onset of the disease.

-The diagnoses of “myocardial infarction” and “unstable angina pectoris” are made when there is enough information to put it on.
-Sometimes this possibility is already at the initial examination, when the data of electrocardiography and laboratory tests allow to determine the presence of necrosis foci.
-More often, the possibility of differentiation of these states appears later, then the concepts of “myocardial infarction” and various variants of “unstable angina pectoris” are used in formulating the final diagnosis.
+The diagnoses of "myocardial infarction" and "unstable angina" are made when there is enough information to make them.
+Sometimes this is possible already during the initial examination, when electrocardiography and laboratory test data allow us to determine the presence of necrosis foci.
+More often, the possibility of differentiating these conditions appears later, then the concepts of "myocardial infarction" and various variants of "unstable angina" are used to formulate the final diagnosis.

-The defining criteria for the diagnosis of acute coronary syndrome at the initial stage are the clinical symptoms of an anginal seizure and electrocardiography data, which must be performed within the first 10 minutes after the first treatment.
-Further, based on the electrocardiographic picture, all patients are divided into two groups:
+The determining criteria for the diagnosis of acute coronary syndrome at the initial stage are the clinical symptoms of an angina attack and the electrocardiography data, which should be performed within the first 10 minutes after the first visit.
+Subsequently, based on the electrocardiographic picture, all patients are divided into two groups:

 • patients with acute coronary syndrome with ST segment elevation;

 • patients with acute coronary syndrome without ST segment elevation.
-This division determines the further tactics of therapy.
+This division determines further treatment tactics.

-It should be remembered that a normal electrocardiogram in patients with symptoms that give rise to suspect acute coronary syndrome does not exclude it.
-It should also be borne in mind that in young (25–40 years) and elderly (> 75 years) patients, as well as diabetic patients, manifestations of acute coronary syndrome can occur without typical anginal status.
+It should be remembered that a normal electrocardiogram in patients with symptoms that give reason to suspect acute coronary syndrome does not exclude it.
+It should also be taken into account that in young (25-40 years) and elderly (> 75 years) patients, as well as in patients with diabetes mellitus, manifestations of acute coronary syndrome may occur without a typical anginal status.

-The final diagnosis is often made retrospectively.
-It is almost impossible to predict the initial stages of the development of the disease and how the exacerbation of coronary heart disease will end - stabilization of angina pectoris, myocardial infarction, sudden death.
+The final diagnosis is most often made retrospectively.
+It is practically impossible to predict at the initial stages of the disease's development how the exacerbation of ischemic heart disease will end - stabilization of angina, myocardial infarction, sudden death.

-The only method for diagnosing any variant of ACS is ECG recording.
-When ST elevation is detected, myocardial infarction with a Q wave subsequently develops in 80-90% of cases.
-In patients without a persistent ST segment elevation, ST segment depression, negative T teeth, pseudonormalization of inverted T teeth or ECG changes are observed (besides, approximately 10% of patients with ACS without sustained ST elevation occur episodes of transient ST elevation.
-The probability of myocardial infarction with Q wave or death for 30 days in patients with ST segment depression averages about 12%, with registration of negative T teeth - about 5%, in the absence of ECG changes - from 1 to 5%.
+The only method for diagnosing a particular variant of ACS is ECG recording.
+If ST segment elevation is detected, Q-wave myocardial infarction subsequently develops in 80-90% of cases.
+Patients without persistent ST segment elevation have ST segment depression, negative T waves, pseudo-normalization of inverted T waves, or no ECG changes (in addition, approximately 10% of patients with ACS without persistent ST segment elevation have episodes of transient ST segment elevation).
+The probability of Q-wave myocardial infarction or death within 30 days in patients with ST segment depression averages about 12%, with negative T waves - about 5%, and without ECG changes - from 1 to 5%.

-Myocardial infarction with a Q wave is diagnosed by ECG (Q wave).
-To detect myocardial infarction without a Q wave, it is necessary to identify markers of myocardial necrosis in the blood.
-The method of choice is to determine the level of cardiac troponins T or I. In second place is the determination of the mass or activity of the MB fraction of creatine phosphokinase (MB CK).
-A sign of MI is considered to be the level of troponin T of more than 0.1 µg / l (troponin I - more than 0.4 µg / l) or an increase in MB of CPK by 2 times or more.
-Approximately 30% of patients with increased levels of troponins in the blood (“troponin-positive” patients) MB CK within the normal range.
-Therefore, when using the definition of troponin, the diagnosis of MI will be made to a greater number of patients than with MB CK.
-It should be noted that an increase in troponins can also be observed with non-ischemic myocardial damage, for example, with pulmonary embolism, myocarditis, heart failure and chronic renal failure.
+Myocardial infarction with Q wave is diagnosed by ECG (appearance of Q wave).
+To detect MI without Q wave, it is necessary to determine markers of myocardial necrosis in the blood.
+The method of choice is determination of the level of cardiac troponins T or I. In second place is determination of the mass or activity of the MB fraction of creatine phosphokinase (MB CK).
+A sign of MI is a troponin T level of more than 0.1 μg/l (troponin I - more than 0.4 μg/l) or an increase in MB CK by 2 times or more.
+In approximately 30% of patients with an increase in the level of troponins in the blood ("troponin-positive" patients), MB CK is within the normal range.
+Therefore, when using the determination of troponins, a diagnosis of MI will be made in a greater number of patients than when using MB CK.
+It should be noted that an increase in troponins can also be observed in non-ischemic myocardial damage, for example, in pulmonary embolism, myocarditis, heart failure, and chronic renal failure.

-For rational medical treatment, it is advisable to assess the individual risk of complications (MI or death) in each patient with ACS.
-The level of risk is assessed by clinical, electrocardiographic, biochemical parameters and response to treatment.
+For rational implementation of treatment measures, it is advisable to assess the individual risk of complications (MI or death) in each patient with ACS.
+The risk level is assessed based on clinical, electrocardiographic, biochemical parameters and response to treatment.

-ECG: low risk - if the ECG is normal, unchanged or there are minimal changes (reduction of the T wave, inversion of the T wave with a depth of less than 1 mm); intermediate risk - if ST depression is less than 1 mm or negative T teeth more than 1 mm (up to 5 mm); high risk - if transient ST segment elevation is observed, ST depression is more than 1 mm or deep negative teeth of T.
+ECG: low risk - if the ECG is normal, unchanged or with minimal changes (T wave depression, T wave inversion less than 1 mm deep); intermediate risk - if there is ST segment depression less than 1 mm or negative T waves more than 1 mm (up to 5 mm); high risk - if there is transient ST segment elevation, ST depression more than 1 mm or deep negative T waves.

-The criterion for the diagnosis of myocardial infarction without Q wave is the presence of increased levels of markers of myocardial necrosis: troponins and / or isoenzyme KFK MB.
+The criterion for the diagnosis of non-Q-wave myocardial infarction is the presence of an increase in the level of myocardial necrosis markers: troponins and/or the CPK MB isoenzyme.

 What do need to examine?